Robert J. Schneider

 Lana sat back in her chair and waited for Eda to continue.

 "All students were supposed to sell tickets to the two performances, Friday night and Saturday night, since we put the shows on as fundraisers," Eda explained.
 "I convinced Tony to buy a ticket.
-He was sort of a ladies man around the neighborhood and at his high school so it wasn't too hard talking him into attending an all-girl play at an all-girls school.
+He was sort of a ladies man around the neighborhood and at his high school so it wasn't too hard talking him into attending an all-girl play at an all-girl school.
 I even invited him to the small cast party we were having after the the first night's performance.
 That's when he met Kay.
 They hit it off immediately.
 Tony was a year older than Kay."

 Lana asked, "Did he also meet Maureen then?"